Don't Stop Believin': Composition

+"Don't Stop Believin" has been described as an arena rock anthem.
 The song is played in the key of E major at a tempo of 118 beats per minute.
 The vocal range is E_{4}–C#_{5}.
 The chord progression, played by the piano in the introduction and continued throughout most of the song, is eight chords long, following a I–V–vi–IV–I–V–iii–IV progression.

+Lyrics

 While the lyrics mention being "born and raised in south Detroit", there is no place in the Detroit, Michigan area commonly called "South Detroit".
 The city lies mainly on the north bank of the Detroit River, and directly south of its downtown area lies the Canadian city of Windsor, Ontario.
 Steve Perry has said, "I tried north Detroit, I tried east and west and it didn't sing, but south Detroit sounded so beautiful.
 I loved the way it sounded, only to find out later it's actually Canada."
-Detroit residents often refer to the "east side" and "west side" of the city, but only rarely "north" (sometimes called "8 Mile", after the boundary road of the same name) or "south" (instead referred to as "Downriver" or "Mexicantown").
-The lyric "streetlight people living just to find emotion" came from Perry watching people walking in the streets of Detroit at night after a show.

-Jon Cain said of writing the song, "... the 'South Detroit' thing I got a lot of flack for.
+Jon Cain said of writing the song, "... the 'South Detroit' thing I got a lot of flack [sic] for.
 Because there was no South Detroit.
 And I said, 'Because it’s a mystical place, it doesn't exist!'
 It's the city of possibilities in your mind.
 That's what South Detroit is.
 So, leave it alone."
+Another lyric, "streetlight people living just to find emotion", came from Perry watching people walking in the streets of Detroit at night after a show.

+Release

+The song reached number eight on Billboards Mainstream Rock chart, and number nine on the Billboard Hot 100 chart.
+It sold over a million copies in vinyl.
+It is the number one paid digital download song originally released in the 20th century, and was also the 72nd most downloaded song of 2008, and 84th most downloaded song of 2009 in the store, over 27 years after its release.
+On August 31, 2009, the song topped the 3 million mark in paid downloads.
+It is the best-selling digital song from a pre-digital-era, and it was also the best-selling rock song in digital history until it was overtaken by Imagine Dragons' "Radioactive" in January 2014.
+It was placed just outside the top twenty best selling digital songs of all time in September 2010.
+It has sold over 7 million digital units in the US as of July 2017, and was certified eighteen-times Platinum by RIAA.

+"Don't Stop Believin" has entered other charts across the world in recent years, following a gain in popularity.
+In Ireland, the song peaked at number 4, and remains one of the most popular rock tracks and in the top ten most downloaded songs in the country.
+It peaked at number 25 in Sweden after many chart runs, and at number 50 in the Netherlands.